 Yes; Please be mindful that the grounds of State Capitol State Park contain multiple memorials and surfaces that can be easily damaged by certain activities.
 Please refrain from jumping or performing stunts off any surface and follow posted signs which prohibit these activities in specific areas of the park by dismounting.

 Please visit our page Where can I metal detect page for more information about metal dectecting in Oregon State Parks.

 Thank you for choosing State Capitol State Park as the site of your event.
 Most group and private use at the park requires a reservation or a permit.
-To apply use State Capitol State Park for an activity, please complete this application.
+To apply use State Capitol State Park for an activity, please visit the Application Materials page for more information .
 For questions or concerns, please send an email to email@example.com

 Please note that all events at State Capitol State Park require an approved Event Reservation.
 Completed and approved reservation applications will identify the appropriate placement of chemical toilets and all other event related facilities.